cwtsteven/C-like-Compiler/README.md

 }
 </code></pre>
 In the above, we defined a function called <code>double</code> which takes a single <code>int</code> parameter <code>x</code> and return an <code>int</code>.

+# Syntactic Optimisation

+## Constant Folding
+Right now, the compiler will do constant folding.
+For instance, <code>int a = 3 + 6;</code> will be transformed to <code>int a = 9;</code> in the parse tree.

+## Constant Propagation and Function Inlining
+The compiler will also perform constant propagation on the parse tree.
+However, this optimisation is not extremely sophisticated.
+Within a block of code, if we reach a statement that has side effects (ie, printing, prompting, assigning non-local variables), we will stop the process within that particular block (but we will continue on inner block).